bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

-# Basic Unix operations for bioinformatics
+# Introduction to Unix for bioinformatics

 ## How to connect to Vera